AndrasKovacs/elaboration-zoo/README.md

 # tcbe

-This repository is currently in a transient state.
-If you're interested in a small TT implementation, look at [this](https://github.com/AndrasKovacs/smalltt) instead.
+See "MinimalTC" for a very minimal dependent type checker, based on Coquand's algorithm.
+For something more substantial, look at [this](https://github.com/AndrasKovacs/smalltt) instead.